iturdikulov/notes/concurency.md

 Concurrency types:

 - Pre-emptive multitasking (`threading`), single process/processors.
+Switch
+decision:
+&#10;<br>
-Switch decision - &#10; the operating system decides when to switch tasks external to Python.
+The operating system decides when to switch tasks external to Python.

 - Cooperative multitasking (`asyncio`), single process/processors.
+Switch
+decision:
+&#10;<br>
-Switch decision &#10; the tasks decide when to switch tasks.
+The tasks decide when to switch tasks.

 - Multiprocessing (`multiprocessing`), multiple processes/processors.
 Difference
+between `threading` and `asyncio`?
+&#10;<br>
-  between `threading` and `asyncio` - &#10; The processes all run at the same time on different processors.
+The processes all run at the same time on different processors.
 Number of processes/processors many.

 ## When concurrency is useful